Website Design for Growing Companies: When a Redesign Actually Makes Sense

 Case Study: Optimizing the Sales Pipeline

 For B2B organizations, the ultimate measure of success is the sales funnel.
-We focus heavily on converting Marketing Qualified Leads (MQLs) into Sales Qualified Leads (SQLs).
+We focus heavily on converting Marketing Qualified Leads (MQLs) into engaged users and qualified prospects through strategic website design and user experience optimization.

 Integration: Connecting the Business Engine